Skip to Content

 Read this if you want to learn how to meal plan for an entire month.

-If you don’t have pantry items, you will need to get more ingredients.
+If you don’t have pantry items, you must get more ingredients.
 Don’t feel discouraged if your pantry isn’t well-stocked right now.
 If you stock it right, you won’t have to feel this way again.

 If you have venison meat, you can save even more.
-Or, if you don’t like ground beef, try substituting mushrooms blended up with beans.
+Or, if you don’t like beef, try substituting mushrooms blended with canned beans.
 The mushrooms can give a meat-like texture when you chop them very small.

 ultimate simple meal planner mockup